Leveraging Hamiltonian Simulation Techniques to Compile Operations on Bosonic Devices: Introduction

+Efficiently compiling logical operations to physical pulses is a critical, but computationally expensive task.
+In theory, pulse design techniques like optimal control theory (OCT)~\cite{,werschnik2007quantum} can produce pulses that implement arbitrary quantum transformations on a hybrid \qq~system.
+These techniques have been applied to a variety of physical systems, including NMR~\cite{khaneja2005optimal}, superconducting transmon qubits~\cite{Koch-OCT-2017}, and \qumodes~\cite{ozguler_numerical_2022,anders_petersson_optimal_2022,ma_quantum_2021}.
+In practice, OCT is computationally intensive and inflexible, requiring pulses to be recompiled on a case-by-case basis.
+Furthermore, OCT is almost always uninterpretable, yielding only a pulse which performs the desired operation without providing any physical intuition.
+Experimentally, these limitations prevent the high-fidelity realization of quantum algorithms; theoretically, the complexity of our quantum circuits often inappropriately ignores the classical cost of required compilation.

-Inspired by recent experimental progress \cite{SNAP-PhysRevLett.115.137002,eickbusch2021fast}, we introduce in this paper an extensible control scheme for a hybrid boson-qubit quantum computer that is universal.
-Specifically, we consider the potential of instruction set architectures (ISAs) compiled from experimentally available gate sets using the Baker-Campbell-Hausdorff, Trotter-Suzuki and Lie-Trotter formulas.
-We develop two parallel approaches, one which primarily uses the creation and destruction operators which we refer to as based on `Fock methods', and the other primarily relying on position and momentum operators which we refer to as based on `phase-space methods'.
-We demonstrate that both methods can be used to generate an ISA for bosonic devices.
-Furthermore, we use the previously mentioned formulas to realize a number of operations of interest, including polynomials of annihilation and creation operators, i.e., $a^p {a^\dagger}^q$ for integer $p, q$.
-These block-encoded operations are crucial for QSP and certain problems in quantum simulation.
-Furthermore, we demonstrate that our compilation scheme obtains near-linear scaling and provide upper bounds on the maximum number of operations required to implement the compiled gate.
-Finally, we give examples for the Hamiltonian of a nonlinear material and applications to common unsolved problems in quantum simulation such as the Fermi-Hubbard model.
+Inspired by recent experimental progress \cite{SNAP-PhysRevLett.115.137002,eickbusch2021fast}, we introduce an extensible control scheme for a universal, hybrid \qq~quantum computer (\cref{tab:all-formulas}).
+Specifically, we show how block-encoded operators can be manipulated using the Lie--Trotter--Suzuki and Baker--Campbell--Hausdorff matrix product formulas.
+We thus enable the creation of instruction set architectures (ISAs) that can be analytically compiled to experimentally available gate sets.
+Prior art, namely \textcite{jacobs_engineering_2007}, has studied similar techniques to compile operations; we generalize these techniques to work in a variety of domains, including in settings with multiple \qumodes~and more exotic operators, and prove concrete error bounds on these techniques.

+We develop two parallel approaches, one which primarily uses the creation and annihilation operators which we refer to as based on `Fock methods,' and the other primarily relying on position and momentum operators which we refer to as based on `phase-space methods.'
+We demonstrate that both methods can be used to generate an ISA for \qq~devices.
+Because our methods operate in both Fock and phase-space, we can achieve transformations that are natively described in either picture; for example, {exponentials of polynomials of annihilation and creation operators for Hamiltonian simulation and state preparation in Fock space and controlled parity and beam splitter operators in phase space}.
+Our methods obtain almost-linear asymptotic scaling.